+• Performance is in line with the key performance indicators (KPIs) set out in the Management Agreement between the Authority and Schemes Administrator.

+KPIs are:

-OUTPUTS MEASURES Accurately calculate and • Performance is in line with the key performance pay entitlements, and indicators (KPIs) set out in the Management process contributions Agreement between the Authority and correctly and on time, and scheme administrator. respond appropriately to KPIs are: stakeholders' inquiries. - 100% of all annuities are paid on time; - all contributions are banked on receipt and allocated as soon as verified as being correct; - all transactions are processed correctly; - all routine correspondence is responded to within 5 working days; and - all non-routine correspondence is responded to within 7 working days.
-Performance against the KPIs is measured through monthly reporting by the scheme administrator, monitored by the Authority's schemes management team. • The Business System is relevant and supportive of the requirements of the Schemes.
-Assessed by: - no major loss or corruption of data or functionality; - the ability to access required data from the current and new Business System; and - the new Business System being fully operational by 30 June 2013.
-Respond appropriately • Timely responses to all requests for information to stakeholders' inquiries from Treasury and meeting deadlines measured by: and provide relevant - no requests being received for missing or information. incomplete information; and - timeframes being met.
-Regular updating of website information on Schemes and Investment, sending the annual Chairman's letter to members by the end of September each year and sending member and employer updates.
-Achieving consistently good satisfaction scores in the major aspects of the annual survey of members and employers and positive feedback from other stakeholders. • Timely processing of appeals.
+- 100% of all annuities are paid on time; - all contributions are banked on receipt and allocated as soon as verified as being correct; - all transactions are processed correctly; - all routine correspondence is responded to within 5 working days; and - all non-routine correspondence is responded to within 7 working days.

+Performance against the KPIs is measured through monthly reporting by the Schemes Administrator, monitored by Management.

+- The Business System is relevant and supportive of the requirements of the Schemes. - Assessed by: - no major loss or corruption of data or functionality; - having an appropriate Business Continuity Plan in place; - the ability to access required data from both the current and new Business Systems; and - the new Business System being operational by 31 December 2014.

+Respond appropriately to stakeholders' inquiries and provide relevant information.

+- Timely responses to all requests for information from Treasury and meeting deadlines measured by: - no requests being received for missing or incomplete information; and - timeframes being met. - Regular updating of website information on Schemes and Investment, sending the annual Chairman's letter to members by the end of September each year and sending member and employer updates. - Achieving consistently good satisfaction scores in the major aspects of the annual survey of members and employers and positive feedback from other stakeholders. - Timely processing of appeals.
 On receipt of an appeal, complete papers are provided to the Appeals Board at least 14 days before each scheduled hearing.